Anime North: History

-Anime North was founded by Toronto anime fan Donald Simmons in 1997 as a one-day mini-convention with approximately 700 attendees.
-The original venue was the Michener Institute in downtown Toronto.
+Anime North was founded in 1997 by Toronto anime fan Donald Simmons, with support from seven anime appreciation fan clubs in Toronto, Hamilton, and Ottawa.
+Organizers planned for 500 attendees at their one-day event, with approximately 700 attending.
+The Michener Institute in downtown Toronto featured art, dealers, gaming, costume competition, panels, and trivia.
+David L. Pulver ran the Bubblegum Crisis: Before and After tournament in the gaming room, as its author.

 In 1998 the convention expanded to two days of programming, and 1999 saw the addition of a third day of programming as well as a move to the Ramada Airport East Hotel, with attendance reaching 1,000.
+Convention organizers programmed the Japanese Anime Film Festival in 2000, which ran weekends for multiple months at Royal Ontario Museum.
 In 2001 AN was moved to the airport strip near Pearson Airport and was held at the Toronto Airport Marriott (attendance 2,000) and in 2002 moved to the much larger Regal Constellation Hotel (attendance 2,800).

 Shortly after the 2003 convention at the Regal (attendance 5,000), the Regal closed and the convention had to find yet another new location.
-For 2004 the best combination of function and hotel space available was the combination of the Toronto Congress Centre (TCC) and the nearby Renaissance Hotel for additional programming.
+Since 2004, the best combination of function and hotel space available was the combination of the Toronto Congress Centre (TCC) and the nearby Renaissance Hotel in the western district of Etobicoke for additional programming.
 These two venues were unfortunately a 10-15 minute walk apart, although a free shuttle bus was provided to help alleviate this problem.
 Despite this difficulty, attendance reached a record 8,200 that year.